-The COVID-19 Health Equity Task Force (Task Force) launched to provide recommendations to mitigate health inequities caused or exacerbated by the COVID-19 pandemic and to prevent such inequities in the future.
+The task force launched to provide recommendations to mitigate inequities caused or exacerbated by the COVID-19 pandemic and for preventing such inequities in the future.

-- Recently, the Task Force suggested five actions to prioritize: - empower and invest in community-led solutions to address health equity; - enforce a data ecosystem that promotes equity-driven decision-making; - increase accountability for health equity outcomes; - invest in a representative health care workforce and increase equitable access to quality health for all and; - lead and coordinate implementation of the Task Force's recommendations from a permanent health equity infrastructure in the White House
+- Recently, the Task Force suggested five actions to prioritize: - empower and invest in community-led solutions to address health equity; - enforce a data ecosystem that promotes equity-driven decision-making; - increase accountability for health equity outcomes; - invest in a representative health care workforce and increase equitable access to quality health for all and; - lead and coordinate implementation of the COVID-19 Health Equity Task Force's recommendations from a permanent health equity infrastructure in the White House

-Driving a Public Education Campaign to boost vaccine confidence
+Driving a public education campaign to boost vaccine confidence

-✓ HHS's campaign routinely mobilizes a network - coined its Community Corps - of 17,000+ volunteers, including 1,000 physicians, to boost vaccine confidence.
-Trusted voices work in all states, territories, and tribal areas to reach communities where they are.
+✓ Our campaign routinely mobilizes a network - coined its Community Corps - of 17,000+ volunteers, including 1,000 physicians, to boost vaccine confidence.
+Trusted voices work in all states, territories and tribal areas to reach communities where they are.

-HHS also routinely provides resources and materials to health care providers, community health centers, and trusted voices in communities nationwide.
+We also routinely provide resources and materials to health care providers, community health centers, and trusted voices in communities nationwide.